Wetbikeboy2500/web_content_parser/wql_documentation.md

 - No variable references in array selection
 - No implicit type conversion
 - No direct object/map support
-- eval blocks require explicit returns
+- eval blocks, else blocks, and the top level script do not have implicit returns
-- No built-in async operations
+- No explicit async operator for flow control.
+Will await everything that returns a Future from Dart.